Three-point intrinsic alignments of galaxies and haloes in the FLAMINGO simulations: Results

 This motivates us to examine the generality of these relations across different tracers (galaxies and haloes), redshifts, and masses.
-We show the relation between all higher order alignment parameters and $b_K$ for 4 mass bins between $10^{13}$ and $10^{15} \ {\rm M}_\odot$ and 5 redshift bins between 0 and 1.
-We present this in \autoref{fig:lpfig}, which confirms that the trends identified in \autoref{fig:massdependence} are broadly robust.
+We show the relation between all higher order alignment parameters and $b_K$ for 4 halo mass bins between $10^{13}$ and $10^{15} \ {\rm M}_\odot$ and 5 redshift bins between 0 and 1.
+We present this in Figure \ref{fig:lpfig}, which confirms that the trends identified in Figure \ref{fig:massdependence} are broadly robust.
 This is again consistent with the findings of \citet{akitsu2023}.
 It is worth emphasizing that our analysis differs substantially from previous work: we use full hydrodynamical simulations instead of dark matter only runs, use projected shapes instead of 3D shapes, estimate the alignments in configuration space, and consider both galaxies and haloes.
 We also remark that we find no significant discrepancy between galaxies and haloes in their adherence to the co-evolution relations, both populations follow the relations with comparable accuracy.
 Furthermore, we confirmed that these relations are robust to the specific choice of inertia tensor.
 As discussed in Appendix \ref{app:inertia_tensor}, while the linear alignment amplitude depends on the inertia tensor definition, the higher-order bias parameters follow from a simple rescaling consistent with the co-evolution relations.
 Nonetheless, some deviations from the expected relations remain, indicating the presence of non-linear alignment in Lagrangian space.
-Relative to the co-evolution predictions, the tidal-torquing contribution appears to be slightly higher, although this difference may be attributable to statistical fluctuations, while the velocity shear contribution is systematically lower.
+For example, the velocity shear contribution is systematically smaller.
 This same trend is also apparent in \citet{akitsu2023}.
 Furthermore, the agreement seems to get worse with both redshift and mass.
 However, given the sizeable error bars for the higher redshift and mass bins, it is hard to make any definitive statements.
-Although these relations are not exact, it is important to note that in photometric shear surveys the constraining power on intrinsic alignment (IA) parameters is significantly weaker.
+Although these relations are not exact, it is important to note that in photometric shear surveys the constraining power on IA parameters is significantly weaker.
 Under such conditions, the co-evolution relations provide a physically motivated approximation, even if they do not fully capture the statistical precision achieved in the FLAMINGO simulations.
 We also note that this has implications for the redshift evolution of the higher-order bias parameters, which, to a reasonable approximation, follow a simple evolution tied to the redshift dependence of the linear bias parameters.

 Overall, we note that the galaxies follow most of the qualitative features of the haloes, as the higher order bias parameters look similar apart from an overall amplitude rescaling roughly consistent with the co-evolution relations.